 The ProSoft® series of Hi-VNI® nasal cannulas offers a soft, safe, and reliable alternative for a wide patient acuity range.

-Unlike commodity high flow oxygen devices (HFNC), Hi-VNI Technology is FDA cleared for use with respiratory distress patients, including high acuity hypercapnic patients.
+Unlike commodity high flow oxygen devices (HFNC), Vapotherm® high velocity therapy is indicated for use with respiratory distress patients, including high acuity hypercapnic patients.

 Vapotherm’s small bore cannula was designed with high velocity in mind